César Atamañuk

-César Gabriel Atamañuk (born 9 April 1996) is an Argentine professional footballer who plays as a goalkeeper for Colegiales.
+César Gabriel Atamañuk (born 9 April 1996) is an Argentine professional footballer who plays as a goalkeeper for Argentino Merlo.

 Career

 Atamañuk played in the youth set-up of Vélez Sarsfield, having signed from Tigre in 2014.
-In 2017, after a short stint with Luján, Atamañuk joined Torneo Federal B's El Linqueño.
-Eleven appearances followed, which preceded his departure on 4 November 2017.
+In 2017, after a short stint with Luján, Atamañuk joined Club Atlético El Linqueño of Torneo Federal B. Eleven appearances followed, which preceded his departure on 4 November 2017.
 On 9 July 2018, Atamañuk was signed by Colegiales of Primera B Metropolitana.
 He made his debut in a 3–1 defeat away to San Telmo on 25 February 2019, as he replaced Daniel Monllor after fifty-eight minutes.
 His first start arrived against All Boys in the succeeding March, a month which saw him appear three more times for the club.